arangodb/docs/3.7/http/administration-and-monitoring-metrics.md

 _Threshold:_
   * For `arangodb_shards_out_of_sync`
-    * Eventually all shards should be in sync and this value eqal to zero.
+    * Eventually all shards should be in sync and this value equal to zero.
     * It can increase when new collections are created or servers are rotated.
   * For `arangodb_shards_total_count` and `arangodb_shards_leader_count`
     * This value should be roughly equal for all servers.
   * For `arangodb_shards_not_replicated`
     * This value _should_ be zero at all times.
 If not, you currently have a single point of failure and data is at risk.
 Please contact our support team.
+    * This can happen if you loose 1 DBServer and have replicationFactor 2, if you loose 2 DBServers on replicationFactor 3 and so on.
+In this cases the system will try to heal itself, if enough healthy servers remain.

 _Troubleshoot:_
-The distribution of shards should be roughly eqaul.
+The distribution of shards should be roughly equal.
 If not please consider rebalancing shards.

 ### Scheduler